 The most likely guess is that the gift list made its debut during the Victorian era in the United Kingdom during the 1800s, and then jumped across the pond to the United States in the early 20th century [via Martha Stewart].
 Retailers seized on the consumer possibilities of celebrating every wedding anniversary.
 In 1937 the American National Retail Jewellers’ Association published a complete list of the type of gifts to give on each wedding anniversary.
 This list became the standard one that is still referred to, although modern variants have emerged, along with lists of anniversary gemstones and anniversary flowers.

 As I alluded to above, gold is also traditionally linked with the first wedding anniversary, while freshwater pearls are the traditional gemstone.
-The Diamond Shop have an incredible selection of beautiful black and white pearls.
-The first anniversary flower is a carnation.

 To the gifts – get creative with a “paper” present!